FBS Malaysia Review 2022

 The MetaTrader 4 and MetaTrader 5 trading platforms offered by FBS are popular among traders and they offer high functionality while being easy to use.

 The MT4 and MT5 trading platforms are available on smartphones, desktops, laptops, web browsers, and tablets.
 Both these trading platforms are available for both Windows and Mac users.
-Additionally, their smartphone app is
+Additionally, their smartphone app is available for download on Android as well as iOS.

 The FBS Trader trading platform is currently only available for smartphone users.
 Both Android and iOS users can use this trading platform.